kingbonio/angular-2d-game-engine/README.md

 # Defaults

-Numerous default settings can be found in the src/app/shared/defaults/index.ts, setting starting parameters and multiplyers
+Numerous default settings can be found in the src/app/shared/defaults/index.ts, setting starting parameters and multipliers

 ## Default Controls